-Note: This article was first published in February 2015, and has been updated to reflect current information.
+Note: This article was first published in February 2015, updated December 2017 and updated July 2019 to reflect most current information.

 A critical part of the ICF credentialing process is to submit coaching session recordings when you apply for your MCC, PCC or ACC credential.
 This is called a Performance Evaluation by the ICF.